evantandersen/esb/README.md

 esb
 ===

-The ECE297 Server Benchmark faclilitates quick and accurate distributed benchmarking. esb isolates a single variable and measures it's effect on server performance.
+The ECE297 Server Benchmark facilitates quick and accurate distributed benchmarking. esb isolates a single variable and measures its effect on server performance.
 It currently supports:

 **Indepdent Variables**
  - Number of active keys